 Hands on: Garmin Forerunner 645 Music review

 But what else is packed inside the new Garmin watch?
 And when can you expect it to land?
 Well, read on below for everything you need to know.

 From a design perspective, the Forerunner 645 Music is very similar to the Vivoactive 3, weighing in at 42g with a stainless steel bezel and featuring 20mm quick release silicone watch bands.

 It's no surprise to hear that like other Forerunners, it has a waterproof rating of 5ATM, meaning you can wear it during your shower or swim and don't have to worry about it dying on your wrist.
 And in terms of the screen specs, you can expect a 1.2-inch, 240 x 240 transflective display - very similar to what's packed onto the Forerunner 935.

 There's a heart rate monitor on board with built-in GPS/GLONASS to track your activities.
 The other usual suspects are also present, including a barometric altimeter, compass and thermometer; activity tracking features like the Move bar and auto goal modes are here too.

 Garmin Forerunner 645 Music: Fitness and sports tracking

-It looks like indoor and outdoor running and cycling as well as swimming (pool only) will provide the core sports tracking modes like they do on the Vivoactive 3 with profiles included for outdoor sport modes like skiing and rowing also on board.
-The great Training Status and Load features from higher end Forerunners appear to make the cut as well to aid your recovery between workout sessions.
+Indoor and outdoor running, cycling and swimming (pool only) will provide the core sports tracking modes like they do on the Vivoactive 3, with profiles also included for outdoor sports like skiing and rowing.

 Wareable may get a commission